-Have you suffered a traumatic brain injury in an accident in Clearwater, FL?
+Have you suffered a traumatic brain injury in an accident in Clearwater, Florida?
 If someone else’s negligence played a role, you may be entitled to compensation for your pain, suffering, lost wages, and more.
 The experienced Clearwater brain injury lawyers at Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers are ready to help you maximize your financial recovery.

 Contact our Clearwater, Florida law office to get started with a free case evaluation.
 Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers are always standing by to take your call, so reach out to us for help today at (727) 796-8282.